How can I help you ??

 www.thesixfigurementors.com - Stuart is showing people how to REALLY make money from Internet Marketing.

 www.trendr.com - Meet professional people you want to meet who are near to you as indicated by your mobile.

 www.twylah.com - Eric and Kelly are helping you to monetise your Twitter feed.

 www.voicy.me - Ric Richardson's latest invention - don't text or message - JUST TALK !!

 www.centripetalnetwork.com - Using techniques learnt through owning and running Internet Networks and Virtual Networks and the Six Figure Mentors Chris, Michael and I are helping Network Owners and Virtual Network Owners monetise their networks and plan an exit route.

-We are also investors in e.g. Facebook, ( NB We shorted Facebook at the IPO until around $18 and are long at the moment ) Apple ( It was always obvious that Apple would continue to do well even after Steve Jobs death as the product line was planned around 3 years in advance ) , Google.
+We are also investors in e.g. Facebook, ( NB We shorted Facebook at the IPO until around $18 and then went long and are all out at the moment ) Apple ( It was always obvious that Apple would continue to do well even after Steve Jobs death as the product line was planned around 3 years in advance ) , Google.